Ioto Device Clouds

 Devices require X.509 certificates to securely connect and communicate with the cloud.
 The certificates are used to uniquely identify and authenticate devices and then to encrypt communications to prevent tampering or eavesdropping.

 Ioto will automatically create and distribute the required certificates as devices are assigned to a device cloud.
-This eliminates much of the pain of certificate distribution.
+This eliminates the pain of certificate distribution.

 During device provisioning, the Ioto service will setup the necessary AWS resources to enable secure efficient messaging via AWS IoT core using the MQTT protocol.